The Tokyo Honeymoon Guide for an Unforgettable Escape

 We have included third party products to help you navigate and enjoy life’s biggest moments.
 Purchases made through links on this page may earn us a commission.

-Tokyo is one of the few big cities on earth that offer a fully immersive experience.
-A place layered neck-deep with skyscrapers, temples, supermalls, izakayas, onsens, karaoke bars and every imaginable thing between, a Tokyo honeymoon ignites the senses and home blissfully feels far away.
+A Tokyo honeymoon ignites the senses, making home feel blissfully far away.
+Layered neck-deep with skyscrapers, temples, supermalls, izakayas, onsen, karaoke bars and every imaginable thing in between, it really is one of the best honeymoon destinations to offer a fully immersive experience.
 For first-timers, expect an instant culture shock (in a good way).
 While repeat visitors are left desiring more.

 It's a well-known fact that Tokyo has one of the world's lowest crime rates, meaning you can visit its myriad of attractions with little to no fear of theft or personal safety.
 The public transit system is fast, clean, and efficient.
 Any issues are met with support from locals who seem, universally, to want to help when asked.
 In fact, you may be overwhelmed with the lengths some will go to assist strangers.
 And yes, your faith in humanity will be restored.

 Though a major international tourist destination for decades, English is not widely spoken.
 Some may find this challenging, but with free Wi-Fi all over the city including most train stations, it's nothing Google Maps and Translate won't be able to handle.
-Flights can also be hefty and long, especially from the East Coast of the US.
-Couples will want to prepare accordingly.
+Flights can also be hefty and long, especially from the east coast of the US.
+Couples will want to prepare accordingly and look out for deals on flights.

 Spa in Luxury Hotel Aman Tokyo